Updated: August 1, 2018

 Under one “consideration” proposal, the state would give active TRS members and other public employees two choices to consider in return for the financial stability of the retirement funds:

-- Keep the current 3 percent compounded automatic annual increase (AAI) at retirement.
-In return a member’s future salary increases would not be counted in the formula that calculates an initial pension.
+Option 1: Keep the current 3 percent compounded automatic annual increase (AAI) at retirement.
+In return a member’s future salary increases from the date of their decision would not be counted in the formula that calculates an initial pension.

-- Change the AAI to half the inflation rate each year, with a cap of 3 percent.
-In return, all future salary increases would be included in the initial pension formula.
+Option 2: Change the AAI to half the inflation rate each year, with a cap of 3 percent.
+In return, all future salary increases after the member makes the choice would be included in the initial pension formula.

 Under the proposal, each active member would cast a “ballot” registering his or her choice.
 If a member does not make a decision from the choices offered, the member would automatically be enrolled in one of the options selected by state officials.